Corkscrew (Alton Towers): Popular culture

+The Corkscrew track on display at the park entrance in 2023.

 Footage of the Corkscrew and the Pirate Ship feature in the music video for British doo-wop band Darts cover of "Let's Hang On!".

 The opening title sequence used by The ITV Chart Show between 7 January 1989 and 30 November 1991 was created by digitally rotoscoping footage of the Corkscrew.
 A photograph of the Corkscrew was used on the cover of the 1991 single "Everybody in the Place" by The Prodigy.

 One of the Corkscrew's train cars was put up for sale on eBay.
 The car was sold on 15 December 2008 for £7,200; the proceeds went to Merlin's Magic Wand children's charity.
 Alton Towers retained the famous corkscrew inversions, which were refurbished, and placed as an artwork feature in the entrance plaza.
 Much of the remaining track has been scrapped.